stoeps13/connections-doc/source/user/bookmarks/bookmarkawebpage.md

 3. Fill in the form and click **Save**.

+    !!! note
-    **Note:** You can choose to save a bookmark to other HCL Connections applications such as Communities, Blogs, and Activities.
+    You can choose to save a bookmark to other HCL Connections applications such as Communities, Blogs, and Activities.
 For example, you can add a bookmark to a community and post a message for discussion.

 **Parent topic:**[Getting started](../bookmarks/c_getting_started.md)